22940dev/hugo-frameview/content/likes.md

 > When you're a carpenter making a beautiful chest of drawers, you're not going to use a piece of plywood on the back, even though it faces the wall and nobody will see it.
 You'll know it's there, so you're going to use a beautiful piece of wood on the back.
 For you to sleep well at night, the aesthetic, the quality, has to be carried all the way through.

 > Only the shaman knows that culture is a game.
 Everyone else takes it seriously.
 That’s how he can do his magic.

+> Zen does not confuse spirituality with thinking about God while one is peeling potatoes.
+Zen spirituality is just to peel the potatoes.

 > The dose makes the poison.